auraphp/Aura.Filter/README.md

         echo "Username is not alphanumeric.";
     }

-> N.b.: Filtering must be applied to variables, not constants or literals,
+> N.b.: The `value()` method must be applied to variables, not constants or
-> becaue of the way rule processing works under-the-hood.
+> literals, becaue of the way rule processing works under-the-hood.

 Applying Rules